pustotnik/zenmake/docs/buildconf-substitutions.rst

     :LIBDIR:
         Installation lib directory.

+    :DESTDIR:
+        Installation destination directory.
+It's mostly for installing to a temporary directory.
+For example this is used when building deb packages.

 In some cases some extra variables are provided.
 For example, variables ``SRC`` and ``TGT`` are provided